Chenghua Emperor: Trade, crafts, and finance

 After a long period of economic depression, the economy of China and its neighboring countries began to recover in the second half of the 15th century.
 This was largely due to the increase in precious metal mining, which saw a slight rise in China, Southeast Asia, and West Africa, and a significant increase in Europe.
-As a result, there was a surge in the import of Eastern goods such as pepper, spices, and porcelain to Central Asia, the Middle East, and Europe.
+There was a surge in the import of Eastern goods such as pepper, spices, and porcelain to Central Asia, the Middle East, and Europe.
 (Note: For example, Lorenzo de' Medici acquired his first piece of Chinese porcelain in 1487.)
 In China, the Jingdezhen porcelain factories resumed production, leading to a flourishing trade on the southeast coast.
 Not only did Ming pottery regain its popularity in Asian and African markets, but it also made its way to Europe in the 1480s.
 The products from the Chenghua era of Jingdezhen are considered some of the finest examples of Ming porcelain in terms of design and decoration.
 Of particular significance is the development of doucai (literally meaning 'contrasted colors'), which was highly admired and imitated in the following century.

 Trade was further bolstered by the rapid development of transportation, which was spurred by a surge in bridge construction following the devastating floods in central and southern China in 1465.
 This led to the growth of the silk industry in the 1470s and 1480s, with silk production shifting from urban centers to rural areas in Jiangnan.
-As a result, silk was woven in "every village" around Lake Tai.
-This resulting economic boom brought about significant changes, including the expansion of cities and commerce, particularly in the southern and southeastern regions.
+Silk was woven in "every village" around Lake Tai.
+The economic boom brought about significant changes, including the expansion of cities and commerce, particularly in the southern and southeastern regions.
 This was further supported by the increase in foreign trade after 1470 and the influx of Japanese silver.
-As a result of this economic growth, the economy became increasingly monetized.
+The economy became increasingly monetized.